parakhod/redux-kittens/README.md

 ### Storage kitten
 `storageKitten(options)`

-Middleware for local storage in browser apps and AsyncStorage in ReactNative (will be supported soon)
+Middleware for local storage in browser apps and AsyncStorage in ReactNative

 Payload should be a plain object with properties:
 - `use: 'storage'`
 - `method` - `get`, `set` or `remove`
-- `data` - key name, or array with the names of the keys or object with keys and values
+- `data` - key name, or object with keys and values

 If you need to delete the value you can either use `remove` method or pass `null` as a value for the key in the `set`, this will work too